Youtopin/azeron-server/README.md

 ---

 Azeron is simple event messaging library that wraps [nats.io](https://nats.io/) java connector and handles event messaging for you.
-Currently azeron is only available as Spring module.
+Currently azeron is only available as Spring Framework module.

 **The advantage** of using Azeron client-server instead of nats is that Azeron handles message recovery for you.
 Nats is a `FIRE AND FORGET` system.
 But Azeron does its best to not to forget any message ever!
 Although nats already supports `streaming` or can turn itself to a `fire and know` system ([look here](https://nats-io.github.io/docs/developer/concepts/acks.html)) but it uses a timeout to keep messages in RAM until they are delivered.
 Meanwhile, with nats streaming, we are loosing latency for message delivery.

 Azeron Server can act as a big (possibly clustered) listener to all the channels clients are subscribing to using nats (Azeron Client).
-It persists all the messages so acknowledges are performed between Azeron server and client (not client to client).
+It can persists all the messages (depends on client strategy) so acknowledges are performed between Azeron server and client (not client to client).
 Clients can later query un-acknowledge messages from Azeron Server (which happens automatically in azeron environment).
 Also Azeron can keep listening to events for a service while they are down and provide them their un-acknowledge messages when they are up and running.